25 Ways to Celebrate a Christ Centered Christmas

 1. Go see Christmas lights.

 Remind the children the Christ is the light of the world.
-You could also do this fun Christmas lights scavenger hunt that's included in free Christian holidays printable set from Not Consumed.
+You could also do this fun Christmas lights scavenger hunt from my friend Kim at Not Consumed.

 2. Make a meal together.